An introduction to Cognitive Behavioral Therapy (CBT)

 How Does CBT Work?

 CBT is based on the theory a thought or idea must precede a mood, meaning there must be something that a person thinks that leads them to feel a certain way.
 This, in turn, will lead to the way in which people act.
 It also says that the way in which people act is heavily influenced by the way that they see themselves and the way that they think others see them.
+Women with minimal, mild, or moderate depression who did not have plans to undergo assisted reproduction during study participation were included.
+Subjects were randomized to 10 weekly two hour group CBT sessions, 90 days of treatment with fluoxetine (20mg) and fertility pills, or no treatment.
+The CBT used in the study addressed causes of infertility and aimed to teach participants to identify and challenge negative thoughts and dysfunction or irrational beliefs.

 The idea behind CBT is that unwanted behaviors and moods such as depression are often caused by a certain type of thought.
 These thoughts have usually been held by people for a long time, remaining under the surface.
 Certain events ‘reactivate’ these types of thoughts and can cause negative moods and behaviors.
 These thoughts, when pulled apart and examined, are often based on the illogical ideas and ‘false’ beliefs that CBT aims to correct.
 If CBT can correct these false thoughts then in that situation in the future, the person will react differently and see things from a point of view that will not lead to a negative mood.